staffanhogstrom/accounts/README.md

 # deploy through now.sh

-it should be prepared to handle deployment with now.sh
+it should be prepared to handle deployment with now.sh Before running now.sh, please run a 'npm run build' since express is set up to use static resources in /dist

 # future improvements

-More robust validation of in and output.
+More robust validation of input and output.
+Look into a more performant rest api, for example fastify Move authentication to users in db (firebase) Possibility to create users with password (and some kind of role)

 ## Todo